 I graduated in 2008 from the INCC program at UMBC.
 I have been teaching Spanish for 9 years in Maryland, and currently reside in Anne Arundel County.
 As of now, I'm teaching middle school Spanish I and 6th grade World Language Connections which requires a basic knowledge of conversation Chinese and French.
 Since being assigned to this particular class, my love for language has been reawakened, and now I wish to learn French and Chinese.
 I've also kept a career change open in the back of my mind, and have considered applying for a position with the government to really put my M.A. in Intercultural Communication to use.
 I'm open for suggestions and have yet to settle in any particular place.
 Teaching could be my calling in life, but I'm willing to change careers if the right opportunity presents itself.
 Contact info: firstname.lastname@example.org

-Andrea Romano Vespoint recently graduated from UMBC’s Masters in Intercultural Communication program with a specialization in Spanish/English bilingualism and pedagogy.
+In 2011, Andrea graduated from UMBC’s Masters in Intercultural Communication program with a specialization in Spanish/English bilingualism and pedagogy.
 The program’s focus on linguistics, anthropology, and sociology led Andrea to consider education programs that allow students to contribute to their learning in innovative and inspiring ways.
-She happily landed at the Walters Art Museum as a volunteer during family days and more recently as an intern in Community Outreach and Education.
-Currently Andrea is conducting Spanish language focus groups for an exhibition on ancient American art.
-The groups were designed to engage the Latino population in an upcoming exhibition and to make certain Baltimore’s Latino population is aware of the educational as well as historical and aesthetic experiences available to them.
+She happily landed at the Walters Art Museum in Baltimore as a volunteer and conducted Spanish language focus groups for an exhibition on ancient American art.
+The groups were designed to engage the Latino population and to make certain Baltimore was aware of the educational as well as historical and aesthetic experiences available to them.
 As Senior Community Outreach Coordinator, Andrea engaged in educational programs that highlighted the impact the visual arts has on literacy, worked with marginalized communities and created Intercambio, English and Spanish bilingual tours for adults and college students.
 Andrea served at the Walters until June 2013.

 For 13 years, Andrea proudly taught high school Spanish at St. Paul’s School for Girls where she participated in diversity initiatives and accompanied students abroad.
-More recently she instituted free English classes through her church for the local immigrant and refugee community and spearheads social actions as a result.
+More recently she instituted free community English classes and works with English Language Learners.
 She sits on a variety of Latino Community Advisory and Immigration Boards and teaches private Spanish classes.
 Prior, she worked at the Commerce Department in the Legislative and Intergovernmental Affairs Office working on International Trade and policy.
 Contact info: email@example.com

 Donna Leigh Wecker is currently working as an adjunct instructor of French at UMBC and of ESL at Howard Community College.
 She finds teaching both these disciplines complimentary while teaching itself provokes continued practical application of pedagogical theories.
 She has also taught French in the World Languages Department at Howard Community College.
 It's great to see how different departments approach teaching differently.
 She was was able to use her INCC skills to facilitate the Youth Coalition for Intercultural Understanding through FIRN of Howard County with teens over the course of her year just after graduation.
 Full-time teaching keeps life busy but Donna hopes to get back to research on questions of religion and culture.
 Teaching English over the course of the past three summers in partnership with several small community churches in France has opened some doors as well as many questions to that end.
 She looks forward to seeing where else her training in intercultural communication will take her in the future.
 Contact info: firstname.lastname@example.org